kevvo83/scala-spark-ln/README.md

 ## Week2 - StackOverflow forum posts analysis

 #### Context

-The context is analyzing a csv dump of StackOverflow posts and look at the ratings of user-provided answers (based on user votes).
+The intent of this module is to analyze a dump file of StackOverflow posts, and categorize posts based on tags and scores.
-The motivation is to answer questions such as -
-* Which programming languages on StackOverflow are commonly referenced by the community?
-* Which programming languages typically have the highest and lowest rated answers to questions?

-The answers to the above questions indicate respectively -
-* The demand for those programming languages in the industry
-* The quality of documentation / community support for those programming languages
+The end goal, is to determine which topics (will be in the tags) are most commonly discussed, and best understood in the community.

 #### Data
 The data source is this [dataset](http://alaska.epfl.ch/~dockermoocs/bigdata/stackoverflow.csv).